karatelabs/vscode-extension/README.md

 ## Editing Classpath
 To add custom JAR files to the runtime, you can follow [these instructions](https://github.com/karatelabs/karate/wiki/Karate-Robot-Windows-Install-Guide#edit-karate-extension-classpath).
 This is needed if you want to use [Karate Robot](https://github.com/karatelabs/karate/tree/master/karate-robot) for Windows desktop automation.

+## Using a specific Karate version
+For convenience, the Karate Visual Studio Code extension bundles and embeds the latest version of Karate.
+Teams maintaining large test-suites using advanced features may want to "lock-down" the version of Karate used, which is important when collaborating within a team and running tests in Continuous Integration.
+Refer to this wiki page for more: [Run Mode - Custom](https://github.com/karatelabs/karate-vscode-extension/wiki/Run-Mode:-Custom)

 ## Command Line
 Once you are familiar with Karate and have created a few tests, you may want to run them from the command-line.
 You have two options: